pawaters/dating-app/README.md

 5. Go to `localhost:3000` in your browser, `localhost:8080` for db admin, All fake users' password is Matcha1!

 **Stack:**

 Node.js, Express, React, Redux, Material UI and PostgreSQL.
+The main limitation is that we could not use ORM, Validators nor User Accounts manager - which we all did manually.
 Socket.io for chat.
 Docker (docker-compose).
 Architectural pattern: MVC.
 Basically:
 - View: The react front end part, each with components for each part